 circuit that uses nearly all SMT parts.

 As well as the improved Tx low pass filter my design makes use of the second op-amp in the LM1458 to implement a Sallen-Key second-order active low pass audio filter for the sidetone, making it sound much less harsh than the square wave of the original Rockmite.
 I've also put a pre-set pot in the sidetone circuit so the user can set the sidetone volume independantly of the Rx audio.

-The prototype is built and testing is in progress, it is basically working.
+The prototype was built and tested.
 With a 9v supply it is delivering about 0.25 watts and with a 12v supply about 0.4 watts.
 With the 12v supply on Rx it draws about 15mA and on Tx about 150mA.
-Effort is currently focused on increasing the power output by adjusting things in the driver and PA part of the circuit to make them more efficient.
+Some effort was focused on increasing the power output by adjusting things in the driver and PA part of the circuit to make them more efficient.